-This report was created by the Horticulture Innovation Lab's project, Reducing postharvest losses in Rwanda.
+This report and policy brief were created by the Horticulture Innovation Lab's project, Reducing postharvest losses in Rwanda.
 The project aims to understand and identify the most efficient ways to reduce postharvest losses in Rwanda.
 Through postharvest innovations and interventions, this project works to help farmers and agribusiness enterprises gain better return on investments by adopting appropriate technology and reducing postharvest losses.

 Summary of tomato postharvest losses in Rwanda

 Tomatoes are a widely produced and consumed horticultural crop in Rwanda with consumption on the rise.
 Rwanda is a net importer of tomato.
 The production is seasonal and the crop is highly perishable.
 Tomatoes have been identified as a priority crop for the Reducing Postharvest Losses in Rwanda project, as previous studies have noted high losses (WFLO 2010).

 To understand the postharvest losses in the tomato value chain, the project conducted three types of analysis – Value Chain Analysis, Commodity Systems Assessment Methodology and Environmental Lifecycle Analysis.